-My statement today will primarily discuss our recently published work on data center consolidation and our draft reports with recommendations, which are currently with applicable agencies for comment, on the (1) risk of major investments as reported on the Office of Management and Budget's (OMB) IT Dashboard and (2) implementation of incremental development practices.
-A more detailed discussion of the objectives, scope, and methodology of this work is included in each of the reports that are cited throughout this statement.3
+My statement today discusses agencies' progress in improving the management of IT acquisitions and operations.
+To do so, we reviewed and summarized our prior and recently published work on (1) data center consolidation, (2) risk levels of major investments as reported on the Office of Management and Budget's (OMB) IT Dashboard, and (3) implementation of incremental development practices.
+A more detailed discussion of the objectives, scope, and methodology for this work is included in each of the reports that are cited throughout this statement.3